scuzzilla/rpki-arch/README.md

 </p>

-Since I'm working in a **non**-productive environment I decided to collapse all services within a single Linux host.
+Since I'm working within a testing environment I decided to collapse all services on a single Linux host.
 However, potentially, nothing is preventing the possibility to horizontally scale each one of the involved services.
-For what concerning the software installation & configuration I recommend to refer to the official documentation.
-Nevertheless, for sake of completeness, I will include the main configuration files within the References.
+For what concerning the software installation & configuration I recommend to refer to the respective official documentation.
+Nevertheless, for sake of completeness, I will include the main configuration files within the References section.

 ### KRILL

 Krill can be deployed using two different models: [Hosted RPKI](https://rpki.readthedocs.io/en/latest/rpki/implementation-models.html#hosted-rpki) or [Delegated RPKI](https://rpki.readthedocs.io/en/latest/rpki/implementation-models.html#delegated-rpki).
 I chose the latter.
 After successfully completing both the [Repository setup](https://krill.docs.nlnetlabs.nl/en/stable/get-started.html#repository-setup) & the [Parent setup](https://krill.docs.nlnetlabs.nl/en/stable/get-started.html#parent-setup) I was ready to start Publishing new ROAs.

-I called the Child CA "rpki-alfanetti" and as you can see from the snippet below the relationship with the Parent CA (testbed offered by nlnetlabs) is in Status: **Success**.
+I named the Child CA "rpki-alfanetti" and as you can see from the text snippet below the relationship with the Parent CA (testbed offered by nlnetlabs) is in Status: **Success**.

-The Parent CA is certifying that I'm entitled over for some specific resources: "asn: AS10, v4: 170.0.0.0/24" is one of them.
-Third parties can, in a second stage, Download the Signed Certificate (to be verified) which proves the ownership over that specific resource.
+The Parent CA is certifying that I'm entitled over some specific resources: **"asn: AS10, v4: 170.0.0.0/24"** is one of them.
+Third parties can, in a second stage, download the Signed Certificate (to be verified) which proves the ownership over that specific resource.
-Using RPKI terminology, this specific resource is named Route Origin Authorization (also known as **ROA**)
+Using RPKI terminology, the resource I'm dealing with is named Route Origin Authorization (also known as **ROA**)
 ```yaml
 root@rpki01:~# krillc parents statuses --token e1bb6e95c21740f83dba1adb1ff19ade --ca rpki-alfanetti
 Parent: testbed